 5. Talk about goals and expectations

 Your customer’s expectations in terms of SEO are an integral part of a successful collaboration.
-Creating an easy and transparent decision-making process with your client will make a favourable climate of cooperation and take the pressure off from both sides.
+Creating an easy and transparent decision-making process with your client will create a favorable climate of cooperation and take the pressure off from both sides.

 Both parties must be perfectly clear on the:

 Scope of work

 When these are clearly communicated from the start, your client SEO report ties in with monthly deliverables, and you’ve got proof of how hard you are working for your clients behind the scenes.

 6. Share client reports